let-def/cuite/doc/CAMLregion.md

 <!-- Registration of roots is done through some macros that are provided by the OCaml runtime and look a lot like black magic.
 Using them properly can, in theory, be done by blindly following rules from the OCaml manual [TODO: reference living in harmony with the OCaml garbage collector].
 But this alone is not enough to correctly manage OCaml memory. -->

-If the OCaml garbage collector triggers at the wrong time, (1) a value can get moved, (2) a piece of OCaml that is locally referenced but not registered as a root will be collected.
-If (1) happens in the middle of a _sequence point_ (TODO: reference the definition of C sequence point?) where the same value has been read, this results in an undefined behavior of the C language and, in practice, the lifetime of the value gets disconnected from the lifetime of the variable that holds it.
-This behavior is completely contradicts the intuition of the C developer who is not used to distinguishing a variable from its contents.
+If the OCaml garbage collector triggers at the wrong time, (1) a value can get moved, (2) a piece of OCaml memory that is locally referenced but not registered as a root can get collected.
+If (1) happens in the middle of a _sequence point_ (TODO: reference the definition of C sequence point?) where the same value has been read, this results in an undefined behavior of the C language.
+In practice, the lifetime of the value gets disconnected from the lifetime of the variable that holds it.
+This behavior completely contradicts the intuition of the C developer who is not used to distinguishing a variable from its contents.

 Fortunately (1) can be adressed by a slight, almost mechanical, change to the C API of the garbage collector.
 By preventing allocating functions from having `value` return type (ideally by preferring them to be `void` functions), this class of error can be ruled-out.

-And while the programmer could be blamed for not following the rules in (2), we propose an alternative root management strategy that is more in line with usual C practices.
+And while the programmer could be blamed for not following the rules in (2), we propose an alternative root management strategy that is more in line with usual C practices and should prevent that kind of mistake.

 ## Contributions

 We claim the following three contributions:

-- a general design principle for OCaml FFI helpers function, working with value pointers rather than plain values, that resolves a class of FFI bugs and integrates nicely with existing FFI code,
+- a general design principle for OCaml FFI helpers function, working with value pointers rather than plain values, that resolves a class of FFI bugs and integrates transparently with existing FFI code,
 - an alternative approach to root management that trades some performance for ease of use and safety,
 - a reusable and open-source library that implements both of those.